There’s no doubt that digital out of home advertising (DOOH) is leading the way in the ever-growing demand for outdoor marketing in the UK.

 What are the Advantages of DOOH Media?

-We’ve already touched on the subtle differences that distinguish DOOH media from traditional paper billboards, and we’ll dig a little deeper into these later on.
+We’ve already touched on the subtle differences that distinguish DOOH media from traditional classic billboards, and we’ll dig a little deeper into these later on.

 However, it’s fair to say that there are some key strategic advantages to choosing DOOH media over static ads and outdoor media options.
 These include: